 How do you maintain oral health?
-The first things that come to mind are probably brushing, flossing, and seeing the dentist at Choose Your Smile in Kelowna twice a year.
+The first things that come to mind are probably brushing, flossing, and seeing the dentist at Love Your Smile in Kelowna twice a year.
 You might also list diet factors such as limiting sugary drinks and getting enough calcium.

 When people are quizzed about preventative dental care, they rarely mention athletic mouth protection.
 But it’s a biggie.